Biden declares world at 'inflection point' amid crises | Politics

 Eight months into his presidency, Biden has been out of sync with allies on the chaotic ending to the U.S. war in Afghanistan.
 He has faced differences over how to go about sharing coronavirus vaccines with the developing world and over pandemic travel restrictions.
 And there are questions about the best way to respond to military and economic moves by China.
 Biden also finds himself in the midst of a fresh diplomatic spat with France, the United States' oldest ally, after announcing plans — along with Britain — to equip Australia with nuclear-powered submarines.
 The move is expected to give Australia improved capabilities to patrol the Pacific amid growing concern about the Chinese military's increasingly aggressive tactics, but it upended a French defense contract worth at least $66 billion to sell diesel-powered submarines to Australia.

-French Foreign Minister Jean-Yves Le Drian said Monday there was a "crisis of trust" with the U.S. as a result of the episode.
-Before Biden's arrival, EU Council President Charles Michel strongly criticized the Biden administration for leaving Europe "out of the game in the Indo-Pacific region" and ignoring the underlying elements of the trans-Atlantic alliance — transparency and loyalty — in the withdrawal from Afghanistan and the announcement of the U.S.-U.K.-Australia alliance.
+French Foreign Minister Jean-Yves Le Drian said Monday there was a “crisis of trust” with the U.S. as a result of the episode.
+Biden downplayed the tensions with France.
+Asked by a reporter as he arrived at the U.N. on Tuesday how he planned to repair relations with the French, Biden responded merely, “They're great.”
+Before Biden's arrival, EU Council President Charles Michel strongly criticized the Biden administration for leaving Europe “out of the game in the Indo-Pacific region” and ignoring the underlying elements of the trans-Atlantic alliance — transparency and loyalty — in the withdrawal from Afghanistan and the announcement of the U.S.-U.K.-Australia alliance.

 Despite such differences, Biden hoped to use his address to the General Assembly as well as a series of one-on-one and larger meetings with world leaders this week to make the case for American leadership on the world stage.

-"There are points of disagreement, including when we have disagreed with the decisions other countries are making, the decision points of when countries have disagreed with the decisions we're making," White House press secretary Jen Psaki said.
-"But the larger point here ... is that we are committed to those alliances, and that always requires work from every president, from every global leader."
-In an interview before his meeting with Biden, Guterres told The Associated Press that he was concerned about the "completely dysfunctional" U.S.-China relationship and that it could lead to a new cold war.
-Psaki said the administration disagreed with the assessment, adding that the U.S.-China relationship was ''one not of conflict but of competition."
+“There are points of disagreement, including when we have disagreed with the decisions other countries are making, the decision points of when countries have disagreed with the decisions we're making,” White House press secretary Jen Psaki said.
+“But the larger point here ... is that we are committed to those alliances, and that always requires work from every president, from every global leader.”
+In an interview before his meeting with Biden, Guterres told The Associated Press that he was concerned about the “completely dysfunctional” U.S.-China relationship and that it could lead to a new cold war.
+Psaki said the administration disagreed with the assessment, adding that the U.S.-China relationship was ''one not of conflict but of competition.”
 The secretary-general did not back off his concerns about the U.S.-China tensions as he addressed leaders at the opening of Tuesday's gathering.
-"It will be impossible to address dramatic economic and development challenges, while the world's two largest economies are at odds with each other".
+“It will be impossible to address dramatic economic and development challenges, while the world's two largest economies are at odds with each other” Biden put a heavy emphasis on a need for world leaders to work together on the COVID-19 pandemic, meet past obligations to address climate change, head off emerging technology issues and firm up trade rules.

+''We will choose to build a better future.
+We, you and I, we have the will and capacity to make it better.
+Ladies and gentlemen, we cannot afford to waste any more time. ...
+We can do this.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)